 The authors are indebted to the members of the engineering and technical staff of the KASCADE collaboration, who contributed with enthusiasm and engagement to the success of the experiment.

-The support, based on common projects of Scientific-Technological Cooperation Agreements (WTZ) and provided by the Ministery for Research of the German Federal Government and International Bureau Bonn, is gratefully acknowledged.
-The collaboration has been partly supported by grants of the Polish Committee for Scientific Research, the Romanian Ministery of Research and Technology, of the Armenian Government and an ISTC project (A116).
+The support for the common projects of Scientific-Technological Cooperation Agreements (WTZ) provided by the Ministry for Research of the German Federal Government and International Bureau Bonn is gratefully acknowledged.
+The collaboration has been partly supported by grants of the Polish Committee for Scientific Research, the Romanian Ministry of Research and Technology of the Armenian Government and an ISTC project (A116).